OCC's Nursing Handbook

 1. Basic Life Support for the Healthcare Provider (BLS-HCP): Evidence of current BLS Healthcare Provider Certification through the American Heart Association or the American Red Cross, completed in the month of July.
 (BLS certification is typically good for two years (expiration will be shown on card) and must be valid throughout the entire academic year— i.e. it must not be due to expire prior to June 30 of the following year.)

 3. All external agency-specific requirements must be completed in a timely manner, prior to the start of each new clinical placement assignment.
+Failure to complete these requirements in a timely manner may result in removal from the clinical rotation.

 4.4 Role of the Nursing Student – Requirements, Expectations, and Standards